vogtb/ripple-gate/readme.md

 app.get('/vip',  gate.ensureID, gate.check, function() {
   return 'Welcome to the VIP.';
 });

+app.get('/ask',  gate.ensureID, function() {
+  return 'Pay here please: https://ripple.com//send?to=ra1UbcPh8y5BeBtfMqtMspfVeT7dZTj7qk&amount=1&dt=1286961596';
+});
 ```
+If a user tries to go to localhost:3000/vip, they'll be rejected unless they've made a payment to your wallet with a DestinationTag that matches the session variable 'rgid'.
+The rgid is between 0 and 2^32 - 1, so you'd need a lot of users before you started seeing rgid collisions.

 Take a look at the [example](https://github.com/vogtb/ripple-gate/tree/master/example) for more info.